March 2014 Newsletter

 In recent weeks, Sen. Levin welcomed important victories for Michigan priorities from science research to national parks; emphasized the need to hold accountable those who use secret offshore bank accounts to avoid paying their taxes; and supported important new legislation to combat sexual assault in the military.

 Michigan victories for science, parks and more

 Michigan got important news in recent weeks including the president's request for full funding of the Facility for Rare Isotope Beams at Michigan State University, which also celebrated its groundbreaking; enactment of Sen. Levin's bill to protect thousands of acres at Sleeping Bear Dunes National Lakeshore as wilderness; millions of dollars in new funding for maintenance of Michigan harbors; and $35 million in federal funding for Michigan wildlife and recreation projects.

 Tax dodging through secret accounts hurts honest taxpayers

-The Senate Permanent Subcommittee on Investigations, which Sen. Levin chairs, has spent several years examining the ways offshore banks have aided and encouraged certain U.S. taxpayers in evading their responsibility to pay what they owe.
+The Senate Permanent Subcommittee on Investigations, chaired by Sen. Levin, has spent several years examining the ways offshore banks have aided and encouraged U.S. taxpayers in evading their responsibility to pay what they owe.
 By using secret bank accounts, these taxpayers conceal their income and therefore avoid paying taxes.
-The subcommittee recently issued its latest report examining how one Swiss bank, Credit Suisse, attracted thousands of U.S. customers seeking to avoid U.S. taxes, and how our own Justice Department hasn't done enough to collect back taxes from tax dodgers at Credit Suisse and other offshore banks.
+The subcommittee recently issued its latest report, examining how one Swiss bank, Credit Suisse, attracted thousands of U.S. customers seeking to avoid U.S. taxes, and how the Justice Department hasn't done enough to collect back taxes from tax dodgers at Credit Suisse and other offshore banks.

 More news from Senator Levin